mccright/rand-notes/cryptocurrency-notes.md

 ["KEYFI, INC., Plaintiff, v.
 CELSIUS NETWORK LIMITED and CELSIUS KEYFI LLC Defendants" and the accompanying summons from the Supreme Court of the State of New York](https://iapps.courts.state.ny.us/nyscef/ViewDocument?docIndex=RvF30Mz2IZW63s1mjjau2Q==) outlines reasons to believe that Celsius’ CEO, Alex Mashinsky (*and team?*) failed to invest in risk-reasonable accounting practices, used customer funds to *pump up* the value of Celsius's own 'Celsius token' (CEL), used his control of company accounts for his own personal benefit (at least some activities involving his wife’s wallet), and selling tokens in a manner analogous to a classic *Ponzi scheme*.
-This 32-page court document is summarized by Molly White on [Mastodon](https://indieweb.social/@web3isgreat/108608465902168706)
+This 32-page court document is summarized by Molly White on [Mastodon](https://indieweb.social/@web3isgreat/108608465902168706).
+Late on 2022-07-13, [Celsius filed for bankruptcy](https://www.bloomberg.com/news/articles/2022-07-14/crypto-lender-celsius-files-for-bankruptcy-in-cash-crunch?sref=PFCuwcPr&utm_medium=social&utm_content=crypto&utm_source=twitter&utm_campaign=socialflow-organic).
+After once *offering* 20% yields, [Celsius](https://en.wikipedia.org/wiki/Celsius_Network#Controversy) and co-founder [Alex Mashinsky](https://en.wikipedia.org/wiki/Alex_Mashinsky) are leaving more than 500,000 depositors with the likelhood of a 100% loss.

 Founder of OneCoin Ltd. and former '*Cryptoqueen*' [Ruja Ignatova is now one of the FBI's 10 most-wanted fugitives](https://www.fbi.gov/wanted/topten/ruja-ignatova) and [among Europe's most wanted](https://news.bitcoin.com/onecoin-crypto-queen-ruja-ignatova-listed-among-europes-most-wanted/) after allegedly masterminding a global [pyramid scheme that defrauded investors out of more than U.S. $4 billion](https://www.washingtonpost.com/nation/2022/07/01/cryptoqueen-ruja-ignatova-fugitive/)